Geocoding Services

 }]}

-If a JSONP-formatted result is desired/required, the format=jsonp can be specified with a corresponding Javascript callback method on the request.
+If a JSONP-formatted result is desired/required, the format=jsonp can be specified with a corresponding JavaScript callback method on the request.
+For example:

 Batch Geocoding

-Geocoding can be accomplished in batch mode with submission of a .CSV, .TXT, .DAT, .XLS, or .XLSX formatted file.
+Geocoding can be accomplished in batch mode with submission of a CSV or Excel formatted file.
+CSV formatted files should have an extension ending in .CSV, .TXT, .DAT, and Excel files should have an extension ending in .XLS, or .XLSX.
 The file needs to be included as part of the HTTP request.

-The file must be formatted in the following way:
+The CSV formatted file must be formatted in the following way for all addresses including Puerto Rico addresses without an Urbanization:

 Unique ID, Street address, City, State, ZIP